voc/voctomix/README.md

  - Voctotools (tbd.), a Collection of Tools and Examples on how to talk to the core-process, feeding and receiving video-streams

 ## Patch policy
-The main Goal of Voxtomix is to build a Videomixer that suites the C3Vocs requirements, which means it will not directly suite your Requirements.
-We are not planning to make it an all-purpose Tool.
-Instead, you are encouraged to fork Voctomix and modify it to your needs.
-The code should be simple enough to do this and we will help you deciding with that, if required.
-Because of this we probably won't accept Feature-Patches which add features the C3Voc doesn't need.
+The main Goal of Voxtomix is to build a Videomixer that suites the C3Vocs requirements, which means it may not directly suite your Requirements.
+Following the 'code over configuration' pattern we are not planning to make voctomix a general purpose video editing tool, so we may not accept feature-requests which contradict the C3Voc's requirements or introduce extra complexity without adding much value to the C3Voc's processes.
+Instead, you need something really speacial, you are encouraged to fork Voctomix and modify it to your needs.
+The code should be simple enough to do this and we will help you with that, if required.

 ## Contact
 To get in touch with us we'd ask to join #voc on the hackint IRC network.